Codax2000/dbf-avionics-2020-2021/README.md

 Repo for the Arduino code for the plane this year.
 This will be primarily focused on the sensor, again running based on interrupts.
 Control 3 relays using 1 board and 1 signal wire.
 Written in C++ for Arduino

+## Approach

+We are trying to take in 1 signal and based on that signal, decide which of three LED's should be turned on via relay.
+We are using Arduino (so C++), and may move to an Attiny85 if we can to save weight.
+All necessary libraries will be uploaded in this repo.

+_Let's do this!_

 ## Style Guide

 Some things to keep in mind when writing code: